ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 })
 ```

-In Ember Octane, it is idiomatic to extend from a new base class: `@glimmer/component` and to extend it using native class syntax.
+In Ember Octane, extend from a new base class: `@glimmer/component` and use native class syntax.

 ```js
 import Component from '@glimmer/component';